-Damask is a reversible fabric, as the detailed pattern which usually consists of two colours, is inverted yet still smart on its underside.
+Damask fabric is a reversible material, as the detailed pattern which usually consists of two colours, is inverted yet still smart on its underside.
 It’s a fairly formal fabric, often used in traditional settings such as full-length curtains or restoration pieces.
 The durability of Damask varies depending on what it’s made of – silk, cotton, linen, wool or man-made fibres.

 Dupion is mainly used for curtains.
 It’s a soft material but has a rough textured appearance, often referred to as ‘slubbed’.
 You can get dupion in many different colours, making it a versatile fabric.